otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/game-development-stream/05-design-patterns-programming-principles.md

 How to implement the **Single Responsibility Principle** in **Godot**?

-1. **Create separate scripts for different concerns**: Instead of having one script that handles multiple aspects of a game object (e.g., movement, health, UI), create separate scripts for each concern.
+1. Instead of having one script that handles multiple aspects of a game object (e.g., movement, health, UI), create separate scripts for each concern.

-2. **Use signals to communicate between scripts**: Instead of having one script directly manipulate another script's properties, use signals to emit events that other scripts can listen for.
+2. Instead of having one script directly manipulate another script's properties, use signals to emit events that other scripts can listen for.

-3. **Keep scripts focused**: Each script should have a clear and specific purpose.
+3. Each script should have a clear and specific purpose.
 If a script starts to handle multiple concerns, consider refactoring it into smaller, more focused scripts.

 ---